wp-plugins/affiliatewp-sign-up-bonus/readme.txt

 **How it works**

 When an affiliate registers through the AffiliateWP registration form or is manually added from within the admin, a sign up bonus will be given to the affiliate in the form of a referral.
-The amount of the bonus can be configured from Affiliates -> Settings -> Integrations
+The amount of the bonus can be configured from Affiliates &rarr; Settings &rarr; Integrations

 The referral will be created with a description of "Sign Up Bonus" which can be viewed from Affiliates → Referrals.
 The affiliate will see this on their affiliate dashboard under "Unpaid Earnings".